 In 2019, the District entered the sixteenth year of its Watershed Outlet Monitoring Program (WOMP).
-Since 2004, the Nine Mile Creek has been on the Minnesota Pollution Control Agency's (MPCA) "Impaired Water" lists for turbidity, chloride and fish community Index of Biotic Integrity (IBI).
-In response to the MPCA listings, the District undertook an enhanced monitoring program, which includes additional water quality monitoring at three WOMP stations on the creek, and ecological health monitoring of the creek (see Figures 1-1 and 1-2 in Appendix 1 - Summary of 2019 Water Quality Monitoring Programs).
-The District began working with the MPCA in 2007 to secure funding for Total Maximum Daily Load (TMDL) studies for chlorides and fish IBI.
+Since 2004, the Nine Mile Creek has been on the Minnesota Pollution Control Agency's "Impaired Water" lists for turbidity, chloride and fish community Index of Biotic Integrity (IBI).
+In response to the listings, the District undertook an enhanced monitoring program, which includes additional water quality monitoring at three WOMP stations on the creek, and ecological health monitoring of the creek (see Figure 1-1 in Appendix 1 - Summary of 2018 Water Quality Monitoring Programs).
+The District began working with the MPCA in 2007 to get funding for Total Maximum Daily Load (TMDL) studies for chlorides and fish IBI.
 The District initiated the TMDL studies for chlorides and fish IBI in 2008 and continued to develop the TMDL reports for these impairments, which were finalized in 2009.
 In 2010, the Chloride TMDL Report was approved by the MPCA and the Environmental Protection Agency.
 The District continued its implementation and education efforts to reduce chlorides in 2019.
-The District continues to work with the Minnesota Pollution Control Agency on the possible reclassification or delisting of the fish IBI impairment due to improved conditions.
+The District is working with the Minnesota Pollution Control Agency on the possible reclassification or delisting of the fish IBI impairment.

 The District, in partnership with the City of Edina, initiated an update to the Lake Cornelia and Lake Edina UAAs in 2018.
 The updated UAA evaluated current lake water quality conditions and management options to reduce nutrient loading (internally and externally) with the goal of working toward meeting lake water quality standards and reducing blue-green algal blooms.
 This study was completed in 2019 and the proposed projects (e.g., in-lake alum treatment, stormwater BMP at Rosland Park, fisheries management and in-lake aeration) were presented at a community stakeholder meeting.
-A summary of the study and proposed projects is available at: ninemilecreek.org/wp-content/uploads/Lake-Cornelia-and-Lake-Edina-Water-Quality-Study-Summary\2019.pdf.
+A summary of the study and proposed projects is available at: ninemilecreek.org/wp-content/uploads/Lake-Cornelia-and-Lake-Edina-Water-Quality-Study-Summary_2019.pdf.

-The District, in partnership with the City of Eden Prairie, initiated an update to the Lake Smetana UAA in 2019 to evaluate current lake water quality conditions and evaluate management options to reduce nutrient loading (internally and externally) thereby working toward meeting lake water quality standards.
+The District, in partnership with the City of Eden Prairie, initiated an update to the Lake Smetana UAA in 2019 to evaluated current lake water quality conditions and evaluate management options to reduce nutrient loading (internally and externally) to work toward meeting lake water quality standards.
 As part of the update process, the District and City held a community kick off meeting to get feedback from Eden Prairie residents and nearby businesses.